Enso21/Stories/docs/markdown/the-questionnaire.md

 51. Worst exam ever at Cornell (or other college)?
 (Shuyu C.)
 52. If a meteor hits Earth in an hour, what would you do?
 (Tony C.)
 53. Go-to fun fact about yourself?
 (Albert X.)
-54. If you could have any animal for a pet, disregarding any maintainence costs of safety concerns, what would you get?
+54. If you could have any animal for a pet, disregarding any maintainence costs or safety concerns, what would you get?
 (Jiho C.)
 55. What's a life event that you think everyone should go through?
 (Charlotte D.)
 56. / 56.5
       * What's your drag name?
 (Elena)